What To Eat Before a Boxing Workout

 To get the full benefits of that added kick, consider power snacks like:

 - Bananas and peanut butter

 - Almonds or macadamia nuts

 All athletes take special care in nourishing their bodies.
 Boxers know that a well-fed body is necessary for optimal performance in training and in the ring.
-Your pre-fight food choices will make a huge difference during your workout and during recovery.
+The food choices you make prior to a workout or fight will make a huge difference during training and recovery.

 How To Get Lean Like a Fighter: Shanie Smash’s Tips

 A Boxer’s Diet: How To Eat Like a Boxer (Beginner’s Guide)

 The Author: Tommy Duquette is the Co-Founder and Head of Content at FightCamp.
 He is a former US Boxing Team member with 136 fights under his belt and qualified for the 2012 Olympic trials as the #2 seed.
 He has 18 years of experience training clients in boxing and fitness.
 Tommy is also USA Boxing Coach certified.